-It Would be Wrong if Players Stay on Same Pay Amid COVID-19's Financial Hit to Cricket: Broad
+It would Be Wrong If Players Stay On Same Pay Amid COVID-19's Financial Hit To Cricket: Broad

 With the England and Wales Cricket Board estimating initial losses of 100 million pounds (USD 127 million) because of the COVID-19 restrictions, the value of the contracts has been reduced.

-“I think 100 per cent there’ll be pay cuts.
+"I think 100 per cent there'll be pay cuts.
 The players are very aware of the situation.
 With the ECB having to potentially lose 60-odd staff, it would be wrong that the players stay on a similar pay.
-I’ve not heard any official sort of numbers,” Broad was quoted as saying by 'Sky Sports'.
+I've not heard any official sort of numbers," Broad was quotes as saying by ''Sky Sports''

+"The players are very open to that sort of thing.
+I don''t think you''ll be getting any players complaining about taking more pay cuts because it's sort of in line with the world, isn't it?

 The 34-year-old, who won the Test player of the Summer honour at this season's NatWest Cricket Awards, said England players are still lucky to play some cricket and would be happy to contribute to cost savings.